genesiscommunitysuccess/docs/docs/01_getting-started/05_advanced-learning/server-runtime-environment/00_classpaths.md

 ### Building the runtime classpath for a process
 In the **processess.xml** file, there is a `module` tag; note that the value of this tag corresponds to a specific jar file bundled as part of the framework.

-The `startProcess` command uses the `module` tag to work out which jars to add to the classpath of the java process.
+The `startProcess` command uses the `module` tag to work out which jars to add to the classpath of the Java process.
 All jar files are resolved from the **$GENESIS_HOME/<product>/bin|lib** directories.
 Every installed distribution is a potential lookup location to find jar files.
 This is what happens:

 1. The `startProcess` command first resolves the jar file specified in the `module` tag for each process definition; it then reads the manifest of that jar file in order to construct the classpath by looking in the **bin** and **lib** directories of each installed distribution.
 If a particular jar file specified in the manifest cannot be found, then an error will be thrown.

 2. It then does the same thing for any additional jars specified in the `classpath` tag of the process definition.
 Note that if the jar was not built using the Genesis tools, it will not have a classpath in the manifest and will therefore only add the single jar to the classpath.

-This gives you two ways of creating an Event Handler:
+This gives you two ways of creating a module, such as an Event Handler:

 - You can use the standard pal-eventhandler jar in the framework as the base module, and add custom types using the `classpath` tag.
 - Or, you can create a custom module in your project.
 You then add dependencies on the eventhandler jar from the framework, as well as any custom jars that the module needs.
 You can then use that jar as the base module in the process definition without any need for a `classpath` tag.